 The large area is structured in five subzones with three DOCG areas.
-The subzone Cialla covers an area north of the municipality of Prepotto.
-The two sub-zones Ribolla Gialla di Rosazzo and Pignolo di Rosazzo include parts of the communities Corno di Rosazzo, Manzano and San Giovanni al Natisone in the province of Udine with the DOCG area Rosazzo, The Subzone Schioppettino di Prepotto comprises a subarea of the Municipality of Prepotto.
-The Subzero Refosco di Faedis includes parts of the municipalities of Attimis, Faedis, Nimis, Povoletto, Tarcento and Torreano with the DOCG areas Ramandolo and Colli Orientali del Friuli Picolit,
+The Cialla subzone covers an area north of the Prepotto municipality.
+The two subzones Ribolla Gialla di Rosazzo and Pignolo di Rosazzo comprise areas of the municipalities Corno di Rosazzo, Manzano and San Giovanni al Natisone in the province of Udine with the DOCG area Rosazzo, The subzone Schioppettino di Prepotto comprises a part of the municipality Prepotto.
+The sub-zone Refosco di Faedis comprises sub-areas of the municipalities of Attimis, Faedis, Nimis, Povoletto, Tarcento and Torreano with the DOCG areas Ramandolo and Colli Orientali del Friuli Picolit,

-The subzones may be indicated on the label after the DOC name for certain types of wine, by the DOC name.
-For the subzones Ribolla Gialla di Rosazzo , Pignolo di Rosazzo , Schioppettino di Prepotto and Refosco di Faedis (85% Refosco Nostrano = Refosco di Faedis ) there is only one wine, the grape variety is indeed included in the name.
-In the sub-zone Cialla, however, there are the wine types Bianco, Ribolla Gialla, Verduzzo Friulano, Rosso, Refosco dal Peduncolo Rosso and Schioppettino.
+The subzones may be indicated on the label after the DOC name for certain types of wine.
+For the subzones Ribolla Gialla di Rosazzo , Pignolo di Rosazzo , Schioppettino di Prepotto and Refosco di Faedis (Refosco Nostrano = Refosco di Faedis ) there is only one wine, although the grape variety is included in the name.
+In the Cialla subzone , on the other hand, there are the wine types Bianco, Ribolla Gialla, Verduzzo Friulano, Rosso, Refosco dal Peduncolo Rosso and Schioppettino.
 The label may be used for wines with at least 24 months of aging Riserva be used.
 This is at least 50 months for the Cialla subzone, 46 months for the Schioppettino di Preppoto subzone and 38 months for the wine type or the Refosco di Faedis subzone.